2024 ElkBros Best Days Season Planner

 OCTOBER: Unfortunately, the prime time rut from the 1st to the 8th is not an option on Colorado public land.

 That doesn't mean the rut action stops.
-You can absolutely still have bulls bugling from the 14th to the 18th.
+You can absolutely still have bulls bugling from the 12th to the 16th.
 In fact, if we had to apply or choose an OTC firearms hunt, it would be this one first choice.
 During that first rifle, you have satellite bulls that move in and go through the motions and throughout October, a cow coming into estrus could light up a rut.
+The key here will be to locate bulls that are active and screaming in the moonlight and get into position to make a move and shot at first light.
+And don't forget your calls.
+It's still a prime calling opportunity!

 NEW MEXICO CALENDAR